Go to main content

 Anne Bartel-RadicProfessor of Management Sciences at Sciences Po Grenoble and the CERAG laboratory; Barbara Ofstad, doctoral student at the Business Science Institute

-Germany's apprenticeship system guarantees a level of employment among young people that is admired throughout Europe.
-In fact, 47% of managers in Germany come from this type of training, supplemented by continuing education with "technician" (Techniker) or "master professional" (Industriemeister) diplomas.
-This outnumbers the 39% of managers with an academic background (i.e. with at least a Bachelor's degree).
+In Germany, the Education system guarantees a level of employment among young people that is admired throughout Europe.
+In fact, 47% of managers in Germany come from this type of curriculum, followed by continuing Education with diplomas as "technician" (Techniker) or "master professional" (Industriemeister).
+This outnumbers the 39% of managers with an academic Education (i.e. with at least a Bachelor's degree).

-Germany's apprenticeship system is often cited as an example in France, as a way to integrate young people into the world of work, and as a bulwark against youth unemployment.
-Yet 86% of German secondary school students are enrolled in programs combining work and school, compared with only25% in France.
+Germany's apprenticeship-based Education system is often cited as an example in France, as a route to professional integration in companies, and a bulwark against youth unemployment.
+Yet 86% of German secondary school students are enrolled in programs that combine work and school, compared with onlyaround 25% in France.
 Why is this?

 An ancient story